Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: The Degenerate Term: Dual Side

-where $\mu_{v}(\mathbf{s})$ is an affine function whose coefficients are complex numbers depending only on $n$.
-Recall that $|\lambda|^{-1}=\Delta_v$ is the $v$ part of the discriminant and notice that Lemma \ref{degenerate-p-place} also includes the unramified computation as a special case by simply taking $f=0$. this allows us to deduce that
+where $\mu_{\Omega}(\mathbf{s})$ is an affine function whose coefficients are complex numbers depending only on $n$.
+Recall that $|\lambda_v|^{-1}=\Delta_v$ is the $v$ part of the discriminant.
+Also notice that Lemma \ref{degenerate-p-place} also includes the unramified computation as a special case by simply taking $f=0$.
+This implies that